Factbox: Mexico's presidential candidates on the issues

-MEXICO CITY Mexico elects a new president on Sunday, with Enrique Pena Nieto of the opposition Institutional Revolutionary Party (PRI) the clear favourite to win.
+MEXICO CITY Mexico elects a new president on Sunday, with Enrique Pena Nieto of the opposition Institutional Revolutionary Party (PRI) the clear favorite to win.

 Following are some of the policies of the three main candidates.